bhargav-1P/flavourTownMini/README.md

 ---

-## he Feature Engine: How It Works
+## The Feature Engine: How It Works

 Instead of overcomplicating the system with heavy external frameworks, this architecture utilizes a direct **Event-Driven UI Bridge**.
 Every interaction follows a strict three-step execution pipeline: